colinstein/vidwindow/README.md

 same FIFO along with Width and Height information to create an interface.

   * `vidwindow /tmp/screen.fifo`: Run Vidwindow listening to `/tmp/screen.fifo`.
-  * `brainfuck -w 320 -h 240 /tmp/screen.fio`: Run Vidwindow with a specific
+  * `vidwindow -w 320 -h 240 /tmp/screen.fio`: Run Vidwindow with a specific
   width (320 pixels) and height(240 pixels) listening to a `/tmp/screen.fifo`.
-  * `brainfuck -v`: display version information.
+  * `vidwindow -v`: display version information.
-  * `brainfuck -h`: display help.
+  * `vidwindow -h`: display help.

 ### Use as a Library
 Library use is not really intended, but if you find it necessary then you can